jburgosjr/RevShifter/README.md

 ## What is it?

-### RevShifter is a social media site for car enthusiasts to share their vehicles. you can store your vehicles in a "Garage" so other users can view and learn about your vehicles. you can follow other users as well as like "which are called revs" their pictures and comment on them.
+### RevShifter is a social media site for car enthusiasts to share their vehicles. you can store your vehicles in a "Garage" so other users can view and learn about your vehicles. you can follow other users as well as "like" (which are called revs) their pictures and comment on them.

 ## Technologies Used
  * Java/Spring Boot